• Home

 The first bone choppers were probably invented accidentally when Homo habilisremoved chips from one edge of a rock.
 As they did this, the edge would be whittled down until it was sharp.
 Then, if this sharp edge was struck against a large bone so as to put a dent in it, the bone could then be broken at that point without splintering it badly.

 Later hominins who were more closely related to ourselves than Homo habilis, either copied the design or reinvented bone choppers, and then went on to invent hand axes, which were good for efficiently butchering very large beasts.
+This shows that later members of the Homo clade must have at least occasionally claimed carcasses of very large herbivores before the flesh had been completely stripped from the bones.

 Copyright © 2025 Brilliant Ape - All Rights Reserved.